- Chart

 Core Business Areas

-- Medical Devices: This segment includes a broad portfolio of cardiovascular devices (pacemakers, stents), neuromodulation devices (for pain management), diabetes care products (FreeStyle Libre continuous glucose monitoring systems), and surgical products.
+- Medical Devices: This segment encompasses a wide array of innovative medical devices.
+Key product areas include cardiovascular devices (pacemakers, defibrillators, stents), neuromodulation devices (for pain management and movement disorders), diabetes care (continuous glucose monitoring systems like FreeStyle Libre), and surgical products.

-- Established Pharmaceuticals: This division focuses on branded generic pharmaceutical products in emerging markets.
-It offers a portfolio of medicines across various therapeutic areas, including cardiovascular, neuroscience, and infectious diseases.
+- Established Pharmaceuticals: This segment focuses on branded generic pharmaceuticals and over-the-counter (OTC) products in emerging markets.
+Their portfolio covers therapeutic areas such as cardiovascular, metabolic, respiratory, and central nervous system disorders.

 Leadership and Structure